Instant Loan in Germany: Online Approval and Fast Payout (2026)

 | Best for | Planned purchases, consolidation, larger expenses | Genuine short-term emergencies only | Recurring small needs, overdraft alternative |

 For most situations, a standard Sofortkredit offers the best combination of speed, cost, and flexibility.
-If you are looking to replace an existing expensive loan, see our debt consolidation guide for strategies that could save you hundreds of euros in interest.
+If you want to replace an existing expensive loan, the debt consolidation guide explains how to save hundreds of euros in interest.

-Sofortkredit rates in Germany are influenced by the European Central Bank (ECB) base rates, your personal credit profile, and market competition among banks.
-As of February 2026, the ECB deposit facility rate stands at 2.00% and the main refinancing rate at 2.15%.
-These base rates set the floor for what banks charge consumers.
+Sofortkredit rates in Germany depend on the European Central Bank base rates, your personal credit profile, and competition between lenders.
+Since the 11 June 2025 ECB decision, the deposit facility rate has stood at 2.00% and the main refinancing rate at 2.15%.
+These set the floor for what banks charge consumers.

 0.68%